 Near the aptly named “Paragliding” sector we saw some paragliders and as you drive around the Prilep area you will to see signs for various different paragliding spots.
 Due to its geological features it is not only great for boulderers but for paragliders too.
 According to, https://prilepadventure.mk, North Macedonia holds more than half of the official European and world competitions.

-The follow up to this article will be about the sport climbing on offer in North Macedonia.
-After enjoying the Bouldering in Prilep, we travelled around the country visiting most of the major sport climbing areas in the country.
-We hope you enjoyed this article, please keep an eye out for our next one.
+After enjoying the Bouldering in Prilep, we travelled around the country visiting most of the major sport climbing areas in the country, you can read more about sport climbing in North Macedonia here.

 Hristo, guidebook and pad rental